daguiam/workshop-python/0-installation.md

 * Jupyter <http://jupyter.org/>

     > The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, machine learning and much more.
-    > Similar to Mathematica notebooks
+    > Similar to Mathematica notebooks.

 * Spyder <http://pythonhosted.org/spyder/> (maybe down)
     > Spyder is an interactive Python development environment providing MATLAB-like features in a simple and light-weighted software.